Down-Home Comfort Food

 Here are 12 of my favorite comfort food recipes that are regulars in my kitchen.

-Included in these delicious and easy-to-make recipes are three of my main go-to’s; elbow macaroni salad, potato salad, and fried chicken just like my grandmother made (minus the electric skillet).
+Included in these delicious and easy-to-make recipes are three of my main go-to recipes for macaroni salad, potato salad, and fried chicken just like my grandmother made (minus the electric skillet).

-I almost forgot to mention the adorable blackberry and lemon mini pies made in mason jar lids; there’s a link below to the step-by-step instructions on how to make these cuties.
+I almost forgot to mention the adorable blackberry and lemon mini pies made in mason jar lids.

 These homemade skillet biscuits…

 …are topped with the most amazingly delicious gravy that’s made with sage pork sausage.